 Frequently Asked Questions (FAQs)

 You will not be allowed to attempt that assessment again for 30 days, after which a further 4 attempts will unlock.
 You will have a maximum number of 8 attempts for this assessment.
-If you fail after all 8 attempts, you will be required to attend a training event provided by WCPPE and complete another virtual patient assessment using a different virtual patient case, for which you will receive another 4 attempts.
+If you fail after all 8 attempts, you will be required to complete another virtual patient assessment using a different virtual patient case, for which you will receive another 4 attempts, followed by another 4 after 30 days if you are unsuccessful.

 You will not be allowed to attempt that assessment again for 30 days.
 You will need to contact us 30 days after your fourth attempt to get your attempts reset.
 You will have a maximum number of 8 attempts for this assessment.
-If you fail after all 8 attempts, you will be required to attend a training event provided by WCPPE and complete another video critique assessment, for which you will receive another 4 attempts.
+If you fail after all 8 attempts, you will be required to complete another video critique assessment, for which you will receive another 4 attempts.

 If not everybody passed the assessments during the pilot, does that mean not everybody will pass before 31 March 2019?